-The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including interest rate risk, foreign currency risk and commodity and equity price risk).
-The Company's management team carries out risk management with guidance from the Audit Committee under policies approved by the Board of Directors.
-The Board of Directors also provides regular guidance for overall risk management.
+The Company's activities expose it to a variety of financial risks, such as: credit risk, liquidity risk and market risk (including interest rate risk, foreign currency risk and commodity and equity price risk).
+The Company's management team carries out risk management with guidance from the Company's audit committee (the "Audit Committee") under policies approved by the Board.
+The Board also provides regular guidance for overall risk management.